 Purchase returns and allowances.
-Purchase returns and allowances must be subtracted from your total purchases for the year when figuring cost of goods sold.
+You must subtract purchase returns and allowances from your total purchases for the year when figuring cost of goods sold.
 This includes any rebates or refunds you received off the selling price.
 It also includes any credit you received for merchandise you returned.

 Personal withdrawals.
-Subtract from your purchases for the year the cost of goods in your product line that you bought for personal use, as well as the cost of goods you withdrew from inventory.
+Subtract from your purchases for the year the cost of goods in your product line that you bought for personal use and the cost of goods you withdrew from inventory.
 Merchandise is considered withdrawn from inventory when it is no longer for sale to customers.
 For example, if you sell a particular kind of soap and give some as a gift or use some yourself, you must withdraw the soap from inventory because it is no longer available for sale.